Virtual Tennis Academy Lesson 1 Approach Shots

 Virtual Tennis Academy Lesson 1

 Approach shots are known as one of the most important type of shots in tennis.
-A good approach shot could help you win points with almost no effort.
+A good approach shot in tennis could help you win points with almost no effort.
 Positioning, court movement and other aspects are vital for the good approach shot.

 The approach shot sets the beginning when going to the net.
 This kind of shot requires good balance because players usually hit it almost on the run.